William Schaw: Great Master of Work

-On 21 December 1583, James VI appointed Schaw principal Maister o' Wark (Master of Works) to the Crown of Scotland for life, with responsibility for all royal castles and palaces.
-Schaw had already been paid the first instalment of his salary £166-13s-4d as 'grete Mr of wark in place of Sir Robert Drummond' in November.
+On 21 December 1583, James VI appointed Schaw principal Maister o' Wark (Master of Work) to the Crown of Scotland for life, with responsibility for all royal castles and palaces.
+Schaw had already been paid the first instalment of his salary £166-13s–4d as "grete Mr of wark in place of Sir Robert Drummond" in November.
 The replacement of the incumbent Robert Drummond of Carnock with Schaw, known as a Roman Catholic, may have been a reaction to the Ruthven Raid that had removed Lennox from power.
 By the terms of his appointment, Schaw for the rest of his life was to be;

-'Grit maister of wark of all and sindrie his hienes palaceis, biggingis and reparationis, – and greit oversear, directour and commander of quhatsumevir police devysit or to be devysit for our soverane lordis behuif and plessur.' or, in modern spelling; 'Great master of work of all and sundry his highness' palaces, building works and repairs, – and great overseer, director and commander of whatsoever policy devised or to be devised for our sovereign lord's behalf and pleasure.'
+Grit maister of wark of all and sindrie his hienes palaceis, biggingis and reparationis, and greit oversear, directour and commander of quhatsumevir police devysit or to be devysit for our soverane lordis behuif and plessur(In modern spelling) Great master of work of all and sundry his highness' palaces, building works and repairs, and great overseer, director and commander of whatsoever policy devised or to be devised for our sovereign lord's behalf and pleasure.

-In November 1583 Schaw travelled on a diplomatic trip to France with Lord Seton and his son Alexander Seton, a fellow Catholic with an interest in architecture.
+In November 1583, Schaw travelled on a diplomatic trip to France with Lord Seton and his son Alexander Seton, a fellow Catholic with an interest in architecture.
 The Seton family remained supporters of Mary, Queen of Scots who was exiled in England.
-Schaw returned in the winter of 1584, and became involved in building work for the Seton family.
-In 1585 he was one of three courtiers who entertained three Danish ambassadors visiting the Scottish court at Dunfermline and St Andrews.
+Schaw returned in the winter of 1584, and was involved in building work for the Seton family.
+In 1585, he was one of three courtiers who entertained three Danish ambassadors visiting the Scottish court at Dunfermline and St Andrews.
 In 1588 Schaw was amongst a group of Catholics ordered to appear before the Edinburgh Presbytery, and English agents reported him as being a suspected Jesuit and holding anti-English views during the 1590s.
 He met an English Catholic, George More at Dalkeith Palace in September 1598.